 About National University

 Founded in 1971, National University is the second-largest private, nonprofit institution of higher education in California.
-With 30,000 students and more than 165,000 alumni, National University is the flagship institution of the National University System.
-National University is dedicated to making lifelong learning opportunities accessible, challenging, and relevant to a diverse population of students.
+With 30,000 students and more than 200,000 alumni, National University is dedicated to making lifelong learning opportunities accessible, challenging, and relevant to a diverse population of students.
 Five schools and one college – the College of Letters and Sciences; theSchool of Business and Management; the School of Education; theSchool of Engineering, Technology and Media; the School of Health and Human Services; and the School of Professional Studies – offer 133 graduate and undergraduate degrees and 23 teacher credentials.
 Programs are offered throughout California and across the nation, and are also available online.
 National University is headquartered in La Jolla, California.

 About National University Golf Academy